 Often when we are busy, our relationships suffer.
 No matter how important other demands on our time are, it’s important to make time for the people who mean the most to us.
 It’s also important to make sure that we are investing our time and energy into relationships with people who make our lives happier and not with people who make our lives more stressful.
 Sometimes our friends can turn into “energy vampires” who drain our energy rather than boost it.
 Eliminating energy vampires can be tricky but it’s worthwhile.
 If you can focus on nurturing the positive relationships in your life rather than the negative ones, it makes life an awful lot happier and a lot less stressful.

 Related article: The sum of five people

-Invest in Being Happy
+Invest in being happy

 Happiness is a state of mind; it’s also a state of being.
 I’ve long believed that you find what you look for and that if you expect to find drama and stress you will attract it in spades.
 Conversely, if you look for reasons to be thankful and reasons to be happy, you will find those in spades too.
-People find their happy in many different places and in many different ways.
-Whether it’s something as simple as stopping to enjoy the sunshine or appreciate your surroundings or something more involved like giving back through a project or a financial donation there are a myriad of ways to boost your mood and elevate your appreciation of life.
+People find their happiness in many different places and in many different ways.
+Whether it’s something as simple as stopping to enjoy the sunshine or appreciate your surroundings or something more involved like giving back through a project or a financial donation there is a myriad of ways to boost your mood and elevate your appreciation of life.
 Creating a positive mindset won’t prevent bad things from happening but it will make them a lot easier to deal with.
 It also makes life a lot more enjoyable!
 Too often, we put energy into worrying about things that may never happen and we forget to be happy about all the things we actually have going for us right now.
 Changing that habit can make a huge difference.